yousefkhudair/ABC-Company/README.md

 ## Additional Information

 The server runs on port 5000 by default.
 You can customize this by setting the `PORT` environment variable in your `.env` file.
+See .env.example for reference.

 ## License